Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-Between the complete calendar years of 2023 and 2024:
+Between the complete calendar years of **2023 and 2024**:

-- revenue increased from **31,604,921.95** to **43,671,889.50**
+- revenue increased from **31.60 million** to **43.67 million**
 - orders increased from **3,830** to **14,244**
 - units sold increased from **66,441** to **131,936**
-- average order value decreased from **8,251.94** to **3,065.98**
+- average order value decreased from approximately **8,252** to **3,066**

+Revenue therefore increased by approximately **38.18%**, despite a substantial reduction in average order value.

 ### Recommendation

-Investigate whether this change was caused by:
+The change in sales structure should be analysed to determine whether growth was driven by:

-- growth in individual customer orders
+- increased individual customer activity
-- changes in territory contribution
+- changes in business versus consumer sales
+- territory mix
+- product mix
-- a shift toward lower-priced products
+- lower-priced products
-- increased online sales
-- changes in units per order
+- increased units per order
 - reduced dependence on large commercial transactions

 ### Expected business benefit

-Understanding the source of the growth would help management assess whether the higher order volume is sustainable and commercially profitable.
+Understanding the source of this volume-led growth would help determine whether the change represents a sustainable shift in customer behaviour and sales activity.

 ### Limitation

-The 2022 and 2025 results are partial years and should not be compared directly with complete calendar years.
+The **2022 and 2025 results represent partial years**.

+The dataset begins on **30 May 2022** and ends on **29 June 2025**, so these years should not be compared directly with complete calendar years.

 ---